Collaborative Doctoral Awards in Patient-focused Research (CDA) 2021

-The main objectives of this scheme are to:
+The main objectives of the scheme are:

-- To provide individuals with research and professional expertise, competencies and experience to embark in different career roles in the health sector
+- To provide individuals with research and professional expertise, competencies and experience to embark in different career roles in the health sector;

-- To build capacity among health care professionals and other health-related disciplines by increasing the number of highly skilled researchers who will lead and support patient-focused research and/or translate the findings for a greater impact on patient health
+- To build capacity among health care professionals and other health-related disciplines by increasing the number of highly skilled researchers who will lead and support patient-focused research and/or translate the findings for a greater impact on patient health;

-- To attract and train people currently working in a healthcare setting to doctoral level, resulting in better integration between research and health care, improved quality of care and outcomes and a more attractive work environment
+- To attract and train people, currently working in a healthcare setting, to doctoral level, resulting in better integration between research and health care, improved quality of care and outcomes and a more attractive work environment;

 - Who can apply?

-- Must have strong collaborative and networking expertise
+- Strong collaborative and networking expertise;

 - How to Apply